 A grassroots effort has begun to officially mark May 24th as National Schlumpia® Day.
 We’re not just talking about 5/24/2017, but May 24th in perpetuity!!!

 The day is prominently listed in Wikipedia under their “list of food days” and will share the day with “National Escargot Day” (we’re not

 shellfish selfish).
 In order for it to become official, we’ll need at least 500 members in the Make 5/24 National Schlumpia Day Facebook Group that was set up for this important initiative.
 Once that’s acheived, our country’s lawmakers will be contacted to help formally make this hapen.
 If you haven’t joined the group please do, so our shared wish can become a reality.
 At the time this article was written, there were 160 members, so we really need your help!!!

 Special thanks to David Hellman, Integrative health coash, nutrition troubleshooter, high tech entrepreneur and childhoold friend of Uncle Larry for spearheading this important iniative and movement forward.

 The L.E.O.
 Schlumpia® is not about Uncle Leo, although he probably would have loved one.
 This L.E.O stands for Lox, Eggs & Onions.

 We’ve recreated this breakfast classic often found on the menu at delis and diners.
-First you whip up some eggs, smoked Nova Scotia salmon, and sauteed onions for this Schlumpia® variety.
+First, you whip up some eggs, smoked Nova Scotia salmon, and sauteed onions for this Schlumpia® variety.
 It pairs well with a veggie cream cheese/Greek yogurt dipping sauce.
-Instead of bagels and lox, order a platter of these crispy tasty Schlumpia® for your next Sunday brunch.
-Aren’t having a party?
-Get a package of 6 heat & eat L.E.O Schlumpia®.
+Instead of bagels and lox, order a dozen of these crispy tasty Schlumpia® for your next Sunday brunch.
 They’re perfect with fresh brewed coffee or Mimosas.